 Running Windows and OSX servers would never be my first choice either.

-There's a reason why pretty much the entire server/cloud world is based on Unix/Linux systems!!!
+There's a reason why pretty much the entire server/cloud world and that includes Microsoft is based on Unix/Linux systems!!!

 Let's continue with piCorePlayer.

-NOTE: Make sure you download and install the "Audio Optimized Version" of piCorePlayer.
+NOTE: Make sure you download and install the "Audio Optimized/ rt-kernel version" of piCorePlayer.

 Part 2: piCorePlayer settings